 - If you found a genie and could ask for three wishes, what would you wish for?

-Of course, some of these questions may prompt unrealistic answers from your child, but you can help her tweak them to be more achievable.
+Of course, some of these questions may prompt unrealistic answers from your child, but you can help your child tweak them to be more achievable.

-Then discuss that she may not win the lottery or find a magic genie, but she can take her fate into her own hands by making a plan to achieve her hopes, goals and dreams.
+Then discuss that they may not win the lottery or find a magic genie, but they can take their fate into their own hands by making a plan to achieve their hopes, goals and dreams.

 Older kids can learn a lot about themselves by paying attention to their interests.
 Do they like art or science or writing or sports?
 Write down all their favorite interests.
 Next, see if they can find patterns in the things they enjoy doing.
 Do they enjoy working with people?
 Animals?
 By themselves?
 Check out our example of an interest map to get some ideas.
 Once they see their interests mapped out, they can create goals.

 Using a stair-step visual for goal-setting, teens can break down their goals into doable steps.
 Follow this simple method:

 - Write down your DREAM at the top of the staircase.

 - Write down your FIRST GOAL at the very bottom of the staircase and the first action towards that goal.

 - Create your second goal and the first action towards it.

 - Create your third goal and the first actions.